-Unit Title L3S1 Personal Motivation and Sales Performance UAN A/650/7929 Leve el 3 Cree dit Value 2 Gui ded Learning Hours 10 Lea rning Outcomes Asses ssment Criteria 1.
+Unit Title L3S1 Personal Motivation and Sales Performance UAN A/650/7929 Leve el 3 Cree dit Value 2 Gui ded Learning Hours 10 Lear Learning Outcomes sment Criteria 1.
 Understand how personal 1.1 Evaluate the factors that affect personal motivation motivation affects sales 1.2 Explain the link between personal motivation and sales performance performance 2.
 Be able to improve 2.1 Create a personal development plan to improve sales personal motivation and performance using a motivation theory sales performance 2.2 Implement the personal development plan 2.3 Review and update the personal development plan

-Additional Information

-Unit purpose and aims id aims To enable learners to understand how personal motivation affects sales performance.
-Learners will improve their personal motivation and sales

-performance.

-lationship Not linked to the apprenticeship standard

-betweer

-- standards

-unit within the 15.4 - Marketing and Sales

-Ofqual s -

-classifica

-Indicativ ve Conte

-1. • The different theories related to employee motivation, e.g., Maslow's Hierarchy of Needs, MacGregor's Theory X Y, Herzberg's Two Factor Theory, Vroom's Expectancy Theory, McClelland's 3-Needs Theory The motivational factors that affect personal motivation, e.g., safety, security, material rewards, sense of belonging, common team purpose, respect, empathy, recognition, involvement in decision making, opportunities for self-development, career progression etc. Why personal motivation is important to achieve sales goals and the impact that lack of motivation can have on an individual, their colleagues/team and the organisation

-2. • Why personal development plans are important How to select a relevant theory of motivation and draw on its key features to create a development plan The components of a development plan, e.g., development goals, resources required, how progress will be measured, target dates etc. How to implement and review a personal development plan using evidence and

-feedback from others, e.g., peers, line manager, customers etc.
+Additional Information Unit pur pose and aims To enable learners to understand how personal motivation affects sales performance.
+Learners will improve their personal motivation and sales performance.
+Details of the relationship between the unit and apprenticeship standards Location of the unit within the Ofqual subject/sector Not linked to the apprenticeship standard 15.4 - Marketing and Sales ation system Indicativ ve Content 1.
+Needs, MacGr Expectancy Th The motivation material reware recognition, in career progres Why personal nal motivation is important to achieve sales goals and the impact that tivation can have on an individual, their colleagues/team and the Why personal development plans are important How to select a relevant theory of motivation and draw on its key features to create a development plan The components of a development plan, e.g., development goals, resources required, how progress will be measured, target dates etc. How to implement and review a personal development plan using evidence and feedback from others, e.g., peers, line manager, customers etc.